Dark Drag Around Sagittarius A*: Summary and Outlook

-\acknowledgements We thank Rebecca Leane, Adam Ritz and Weishuang Linda Xu for helpful comments and discussions.
+\acknowledgements We thank Stefan Gillesen, Rebecca Leane, Dave McKeen, Adam Ritz, Natalia Toro and Weishuang Linda Xu for helpful comments and discussions.
 JFA, AJR and LSO are supported by the U.S. Department of Energy under Contract DE-AC02-76SF00515.
 AJR is also supported by the NSF GRFP under grant DGE-2146755.
-JFA is also supported by a McDonald Institute Theory Postdoctoral Fellowship.
+This research was also undertaken thanks in part to funding from the Natural Sciences and Engineering Research Council of Canada through the Arthur B. McDonald Canadian Astroparticle Physics Research Institute.

 \onecolumngrid